 To try out SPLAY, you can use the online demo.
 A comprehensive description is available.
 The source code of SPLAY is available under the General Public License (GPLv3).
 For any information, please contact us at firstname.lastname@example.org.

 The main research paper that describes SPLAY, evaluates its performances and presents several typical experiments has been published in the proceedings of the 6th USENIX Symposium on Networked Systems Design and Implementation (NSDI'09).

 A new technical report meant as a complement to the original NSDI paper and documenting the latest additions to the system and what's ahead is now available as PDF file.

 - We moved the development of Splay to GitHub!
 Fork us here.
-All the forums have been locked-down, and are available in read-only mode: all the feature requests and bug reports now rely the GitHub issue tracker.
+All the forums have been locked-down, but still available in read-only mode.
+Future bug reports and feature requests must now rely on the GitHub issue tracker.

 - We created an official IRC channel to discuss and stay in touch with our users.
 You can join us at irc://irc.freenode.net/#splay or configure your IRC client to join the channel #splay on the irc.freenode.net servers.

 - Our paper on distributed topology emulation for Splay has been accepted for publication at the upcoming Middleware 2013 conference.